- Economies of Scale Definition

 This is a highly significant concept: it means that, as firms grow in size, they can become more efficient.
 In fact, in some industries, firms cannot be efficient or profitable without economies of scale.

 Internal Economies of Scale

-Internal economies of scale cut costs within the firms themselves, and result from the size of the company, regardless of its industry or market.
-When a particular company cuts their average costs by raising their levels of production, this is an internal economy of scale.
+Internal economies of scale cut cost within the firms themselves, and result from the size of the company, regardless of its industry or market.
+When a particular company cuts its average costs by raising their levels of production, this is an internal economy of scale.